khultman/Superalgos-IaC/docs/design-considerations.md

 | Cost effective      | |

+## Authentication Layer

+* The authentication layer will be provided by AWS Cognito + Application Load Balancer (ALB)
+  * Why not implement this in Nginx?
+    * This was considered.
+    * CONS:
+      * Introduces the problem of password lifecycle management and storage.
+      * Increases the complexity of the deployment.
+    * PROS:
+      * Makes the deployment more portable.

 ## Management Access

 * A client vpn will be established to the bastion subnets
 * SSH access to the `bastion` host security group will be permitted from the client vpn source address
 * Application Security Group will permit SSH access from the Bastion Security Group